ISCI-NCTU/vision_docs/docs/source/tips/tmux.rst

 tmuxinator
 ----------
-Follow the instructions on the github repository:
+Install ruby and then follow the instructions on the github repository:

+``sudo apt install ruby``

 https://github.com/tmuxinator/tmuxinator